timescale/docs/promscale/installation/index.md

 The PostgreSQL `search_path` variable determines in what order schemas are searched and which objects such as tables, views, functions, and others do not require schema qualification to use.
-When you install Promscale, the Promscale extension modified the `search_path` of the database that it is connected to and adds its public schemas to the search path.
+When you install Promscale, the Promscale extension modifies the `search_path` of the database that it is connected to and adds its public schemas to the search path.
 This makes querying Promscale data easier.
 The public schemas that Promscale adds are: `ps_tag`, `prom_api`, `prom_metric`, `ps_trace`.